openeuropa/oe_bootstrap_theme/kits/default/README.md

 Go to the root of OE_BOOTSTRAP_THEME_SUBTHEME_NAME theme and run the following commands: `npm install` or `yarn install`.

 #### Step 3
-Update `baseThemeCandidates` variable in **bcl-builder.config.js** file to inherit some sass and javascript files needed from the base theme.
-A relative path to the base theme must be specified.

-#### Step 4
-Run the following command to compile Sass and watch for changes: `npm run build:styles` or `yarn build:styles`.
+Run the following command to compile Sass and watch for changes: `npm run watch` or `yarn watch`.

+*Important:* `style` and `copy` tasks are defined in the bcl-builder config file.
+You can change or improve them based on your needs. [bcl-builder.config.js](bcl-builder.config.js)